rdk/p2rank/misc/tutorials/hidden-commands.md

 * `-out_format` optional, default value is `keep` -- use the same format as the input
   * possible values: `keep|pdb|pdb.gz|cif|cif.gz`
 * `-out_file` optional, output structure file name, path relative to the shell working directory
-  * if specified, redced strucdure is saved under secified name and no other output is produced
+  * if specified, reduced structure is saved under given name and no other output is produced
   * if not specified, default name is generated (see examples) and file is saved in the output directory specified with parameters `-o`, `-output_base_dir`, `-out_subdir`

 Examples: